7 HubPages Personalities You May Recognize

 Unless they tell us, we will never know.

-Eventually, days, weeks, and months pass.
-Not a peep.
+Eventually, some days, weeks, and months pass — you don't hear a peep from the writer.
 Six months, or a year later, they finally show up on the scene.
-While some Hubbers are forgiving, others are not so forgiving and don't take the missing in action Hubber as a serious content writer.
+While some Hubbers are forgiving, others are not so forgiving and don't take the missing in action Hubber as a severe content writer.
 Hence, we have the prodigal.

 Important things to consider: